 Lifespan – 4.5/10

 Even taking the one side quest into account, Anodyne can only be made to last just over 5 hours, which especially for a game comparable to an entry in the Legend of Zelda series, is unacceptable, in my opinion.
-Though it’s extremely unlikely that the two students expected Anodyne to have been even as half as successful as its turned out to be, I think that for them to have cemented any hope of becoming so, they should have thought more than they seemingly did about how a game like A link to the Past could be topped, as opposed to developing a game that’s just a lot like it.
-In my opinion, the best way they could have done that is to have added more substance and activity to the game, which would in turn, have made it last longer.
+Though it’s extremely unlikely that the two students expected Anodyne to have been even as half as successful as it turned out to be, I think that for them to have cemented any hope of becoming so, they should have thought more than they seemingly did about how a game like A Link to the Past could be topped, as opposed to developing a game that’s just a lot like it.
+In my opinion, the best way they could have done that is to have added more substance and activity to the game, which would, in turn, have made it last longer.

 Storyline – 6.5/10

-The story of Anodyne follows a man called Young, who must venture across a dream world, representing his own subconscious, and he must fight off an evil darkness; pretty similar to Super Mario Bros 2, I find.
-Critics have cited a lack of clarity and explanation to this game’s story, I think they are perhaps being a bit too harsh, as there are indeed certain aspects of the story that have been very much left open to interpretation, sparking debates about it all over the Steam community in particular.
+The story of Anodyne follows a man called Young, who must venture across a dream world, representing his own subconscious, and he must fight off evil darkness; pretty similar to Super Mario Bros 2, I find.
+Critics have cited a lack of clarity and explanation to this game’s story, I think they are perhaps being a bit too harsh, as there are indeed certain aspects of the story that has been very much left open to interpretation, sparking debates about it all over the Steam community in particular.
 So whilst I don’t think the game’s story is perfect, it’s certainly better than what most critics seemed to have given it credit for.
 Another positive about it worth pointing out is that there are a fair few cultural references and breakings of the fourth wall; another reason why this game reminds me so much of EarthBound.
 For example, before the beginning of one boss fight, the boss says to Young that he has been playing too many Nintendo games.
-This boss turns out to comprise of a mouth, and a pair of disembodied hands, reminiscent of many bosses to have appeared in Nintendo games (namely Zelda games), such as Bongo Bongo from Ocarina of Time, Gohdan from The Wind Waker and Andross from the Star Fox series.
+This boss turns out to comprise of a mouth, and a pair of disembodied hands, reminiscent of many bosses to have appeared in Nintendo games (namely Zelda games), such as Bongo Bongo from Ocarina of Time, Gohdan from The Wind Waker, and Andross from the Star Fox series.

 Originality – 7/10